Subsidiary alliance: Development

-By the late 18th century, the power of the Maratha Empire had weakened and the Indian subcontinent was left with a great number of states, most small and weak.
-Many rulers accepted the offer of protection by Wellesley, as it gave them security against attack by their neighbors.
+By the late 18th century, the decline of the Maratha Empire had left the Indian subcontinent fragmented into numerous states, many of them militarily weak.
+Several rulers accepted subsidiary alliances as a means of protection against regional rivals.

-The Nizam of Hyderabad was the first to accept a well-framed subsidiary alliance in 1798.
-Tipu Sultan of the Kingdom of Mysore refrained from doing so, but after the British victory in the Fourth Anglo-Mysore War in 1799, Mysore became a subsidiary state before coming under Company rule.
-After the Third Anglo-Maratha War (1817–19), Maratha ruler Baji Rao II also accepted a subsidiary alliance.
+The Nizam of Hyderabad was the first ruler to accept a well-defined subsidiary alliance in 1798.
+Tipu Sultan of the Kingdom of Mysore initially resisted the system, but following British victory in the Fourth Anglo-Mysore War (1799), Mysore was reduced to a subsidiary state before later coming under direct Company rule.

+After the Third Anglo-Maratha War (1817–1819), the Maratha ruler Baji Rao II also accepted a subsidiary alliance.